 Not only can a feasibility assessment seem time-consuming, it also appears daunting to many.
 With questions to ask and steps to incorporate, it can easily feel as if the added effort isn’t worth it or something’s getting lost in the shuffle.
 Performing a protocol feasibility assessment doesn’t have to be overwhelming, especially if there are established guidelines to help make it successful:

 - Designate clear roles, responsibilities and timelines for staff members on the study

 - Seek guidance from clinicians, especially ones a PI has previously worked with

 - Gather as much data as possible, and review the quality of information received

 - Review (and review again) before submitting the assessment

 Performing a protocol feasibility assessment doesn’t have to be complicated, and if done correctly, is designed to help research staff conduct their trial more efficiently.
-Learn more about protocol feasibility in our upcoming webinar, How Protocol Feasibility Assists in Promoting Compliance.
-Join us on Wednesday, November 13 at 12:00 pm Central.
+Learn more about protocol feasibility in our on-demand webinar, How Protocol Feasibility Assists in Promoting Compliance.